 Whether you’re thinking of installing each component manually or downloading a pre-built Arch-based desktop, here are ten reasons to embrace the Arch ecosystem.

-1. You Are Free to Build Your Own PC
+1. With Arch Linux, You Are Free to Build Your Own PC

 Arch Linux is unique among the more popular Linux distributions.
 Ubuntu and Fedora, like Windows and macOS, come ready to go.
 In stark contrast, Arch Linux challenges you to build your PC’s operating system yourself.